wavefrontHQ/docs/pages/doc/alerts_missing_data.md

 summary: Configure an alert to fire when a time series stops reporting.
 ---

-Operations for Applications enables you to configure alerts that inform you about machine or application faults.
+VMware Tanzu Observability (formerly known as VMware Aria Operations for Applications) enables you to configure alerts that inform you about machine or application faults.
 When a machine or application crashes, it stops reporting data to Tanzu Observability -- the data from that source is missing.

 This explains how to configure alerts that detect missing data, so you can identify potential failures and resolve them.